Temitope-Alo/enterprise-decision-lab/01_strategy-and-business-analysis/README.md

+## Strategy & Business Analysis

 This folder focuses on structuring complex organizational problems into clear, decision-ready analyses.

 It includes strategic assessments, business cases, value frameworks, and problem definitions that connect objectives to actionable choices.